 One day, I happened upon the tool that would make them shine – without worrying about stains.
 I discovered how to waterproof and repel stains on fabric.

 Disclosure: This post is sponsored by Thompson’s Waterseal.
 However, all gross seat cushions and opinions are 100% mine.
-Online Fabric Store also provided me with the fabric for this project.
 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

 This could quite possibly be one of the easiest, yet most valuable DIY projects of all time.